Reviews You Can Rely On

 Credit: Natalie Kafader

-This version has a clamshell dust bin opening that seems like it would be easy to use — but I was frustrated when I had to empty it.
+This version has a clamshell dust bin opening that seems like it would be easy to use — but we were frustrated when we had to empty it.
+The dustbin makes a huge mess every single time we empty it.

 To make matters worse, the interior of the dustbin has several ridges and pockets for strength or airflow dynamics.
 These interior elements catch dirt and force you to rotate and tilt the dustbin to empty it, making it even harder than it should be to empty it cleanly and quickly.